shopware/shopware/src/Docs/platform/5-orm/6-search.md

 - The first parameter `$query` defines the expression for the score query.
 - The second parameter `$score` defines the score which should be used if the expression matches.
 In case that "Blue" is found in `product.description`, it gets an additional score of 100.
-- The third parameter `$scoreField` allows to define a multiplier for the score.
+- The third parameter `$scoreField` allows defining a multiplier for the score.
 For example: In case that "Red" is found in `product.description`, the score of 100 is multiplied with the value of `product.stock`.

 ### NestedQuery